gristlabs/grist-core/documentation/translations.md

 Polish code _pl-PL_, the library will first try _pl-PL_, then _pl_, and then will fallback to a default language _en_ (https://www.i18next.com/principles/translation-resolution).

+All language variants (e.g., _fr-FR_, _pl-PL_, _en-UK_) are supported if Grist can find a main language resource file.
+For example, to support a _fr-FR_ language code, Grist expects to have at least _fr.core.json_ file.
+The main language file will be used as a default fallback for all French language codes like _fr-FR_ or _fr-CA_, in case there is no resource file for a specif variant (like `fr-CA.core.json`) or some keys are missing from the variant file.

 Here is an example of a language resource file `en.core.json` currently used by Grist:

 ```json